 A good-quality toy is also a nice gift for your hosts’ children, such as a Barbie doll for a little girl (Barbie brand is well received, just avoid the non-branded dolls), and a remote control car for a little boy.
 A chess set or other game is a good gift for a teenager.
 Make sure you buy toys with no smells because most toys smells are associated with health implications towards kids.

 12. Red Packets

 are given for birthdays for Children and senior citizens.
 Normally 100-200 Yuan.
 For your parents-in-law, few thousands, ideally 2,000 or 5,000 or 10,000 Yuan.
 The cash will probably be given back to your Chinese partner, but the parents will feel a great deal of respect for you and a lot of face.
 Write your name and wishes over the red packet, even in English is fine.
 Online Red Packets are becoming popular, I normally send an online Red Packet to my wife and my mother-in-law and that make them quite happy.

 These are great for in-laws or in-laws-to-be as Chinese are very health-conscious and love all sorts of traditional medicines and remedies.
 Recently there have been many health scams about Vitamins and Supplements products, so make sure to have a knowledgeable person to pick the right brand if you go with local brands.

 American ginseng, herbal teas or a good-quality multivitamin.

 15. Food/Fruit baskets

 Packed full of delicious and exotic fruits, baskets are the go-to gift of choice if you have no idea what to give or if you’ve never met someone before.
-If your hometown is known for a special food, buy several to take along as gifts.
-Avoid food gifts at dinner parties or others events where meals are served.
+If your hometown is known for special food, buy several to take along as gifts.
+Avoid food gifts at dinner parties or other events where meals are served.
 Packs of nuts and seeds are common gifts in China,

 16. Home Supplies